PavlidisLab/rdp/docs/customization.md

 In the Edit window on the Manage Profile Category page, you can add a definition/description of the category, which is used in a tooltip on the Profile Page.
 You can also specify if this category will be used as a filter on the Gene Search page.
-While all active categories will be available for the Researcher Search page, only categories that have "Available for gene search" checked will be displayed on the Gene Search page.
+While all active categories will be available on the Researcher Search page, only categories that have "Available for gene search?" checked will be displayed on the Gene Search page.

 ![Interface for editing the properties of an ontology.](images/edit-an-ontology.png)